stellar-deprecated/bridge-server/readme_bridge.md

 #### Response

 Respond with `200 OK` when processing succeeded.
-Any other status code will be considered an error.
+Any other status code will be considered an error and bridge server will keep sending this payment request again and will not continue to next payments until it receives `200 OK` response.

 #### Payload Authentication